-This year’s World Refugee Day comes amidst the largest humanitarian crisis since World War Two.
-Equally as alarming, the United Nations (UN) agencies attempting to manage this crisis face a staggering $15bn finance shortfall.
+This year’s World Refugee Day comes amidst the largest humanitarian crisis since World War II.
+Equally as alarming, the United Nations (UN) agencies attempting to manage this crisis face a staggering $15 billion finance shortfall.
 According to the UN High Commission for Refugees, one out of every 113 people is either a refugee, internally displaced, or seeking asylum.
 This number continues to grow and we need to pay attention.

 We are taught to personalize their stories so that they resonate with a larger audience, but the world is already aware.
 We have seen their names and faces shared on Facebook, films and in articles.
 Yet in spite of this, the proverbial “now what?” still looms ominously around us.
 This year the UN hosted the first World Humanitarian Summit and made a global call to action to help deliver answers to the 23.1 million refugees scattered across the world.
 The private sector can play a unique role in delivering the answers.